Fletcher declares strong result, profit up 42%

 Chief executive Ross Taylor said the year had not been without its challenges and he particularly cited the Gib crisis.

 "Global and national supply chain disruptions continued into the third year of the Covid-19 pandemic.
-In New Zealand, surging plasterboard orders following the first quarter lockdown outstripped our ability to supply, despite our manufacturing facilities running at record levels," he said.
+In New Zealand, surging plasterboard orders following the first quarter lockdown outstripped our ability to supply, despite our manufacturing facilities running at record levels.".

-"In the longer term, our new $400m manufacturing facility in Tauranga is scheduled to begin operations in May 2023 which will more than meet current and future demand levels," he forecast.
+"In the longer term, our new $400m manufacturing facility in Tauranga is scheduled to begin operations in May 2023 which will more than meet current and future demand levels."

 He thanked more than 14,700 staff here, in Australia and across the Pacific "who are ultimately responsible for our strong performance and momentum these past twelve months.
 I also wish to extend my gratitude to our shareholders, customers, and suppliers for their continued support".